MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-startswith.md

 ---
-title: EndsWith and StartsWith functions in Power Apps
+title: EndsWith and StartsWith functions
-description: Reference information including syntax and examples for the EndsWith and StartsWith functions in Power Apps.
+description: Reference information including syntax and examples for the EndsWith and StartsWith functions.
 author: gregli-msft

 ms.topic: reference